steemit/smt-whitepaper/cbt-manual/manual.md

 Token creation is called *inflation*.

-Inflation is the means by which the CBT rewards contributors for the value they provide.
+Inflation is the means by which the SMT rewards contributors for the value they provide.

 Inflation events use the following data structure: